 Surface Movement Radar

 Surface Movement Radar (SMR) is the most widely used surveillance system for airport surveillance at the present.
-SMR refers to primary radar that provide surveillance cover for the manoeuvring area, which is defined as that used for the take-off, landing and taxiing of aircraft, excluding aprons.
+SMR refers to primary radar that provides surveillance cover for the maneuvering area, which is defined as that used for the take-off, landing, and taxiing of aircraft, excluding aprons.

-Use of PSR means that target labelling may not be possible, and hence controllers use visual identification of aircraft (by looking out of the tower window).
-This is one of the contribution factors to the reduced capacity of airports in low visibility.
+Use of PSR means that target labeling may not be possible, and hence controllers use visual identification of aircraft (by looking out of the tower window).
+This is one of the contributing factors to the reduced capacity of airports in low visibility.

 Existing SMR systems are sometimes known by the acronym ASDE - Airport Surface Detection Equipment.

 Most airports use Automatic Dependent Surveillance - Broadcast (ADS-B) today.
 The system also decodes the SSR information, thus providing the capability to „tag” the target with the aircraft call sign.
 The display in the picture shows the aircraft tagged with their Mode S addresses.
 These can subsequently be converted to aircraft call sign and flight number.